Flowering Dogwood Trees for Sale Online

-Milky Way Kousa Dogwood - Milky Way Dogwood Trees are an excellent small specimen tree that belongs in any size garden.
+Milky Way Dogwood Trees are an excellent small specimen tree that belongs in any size garden.
 The Milky Way appears to be just like your typical white dogwood, but don't be fooled by this popular yard tree's classic spring look.
-What sets this dogwood apart from other varieties is its variegated foliage in the spring and its multi-colored fall display.
+What sets this dogwood apart from other varieties is its variegated leaves in the spring and its multi-colored fall display.

 Why Plant Flowering Dogwood Trees?